 While the stock is simmering with the normally-discarded shrimp shells, it’s time to start working the leeks.
 It’s always advisable to soak them in cold water before chopping them.
 They really do tend to hold onto a bunch of gritty sand between those layers.
 It’s best to have all ingredients prepped and ready to go at this point.
 When you see how fast the soup comes together, you’ll be glad to have everything at hand.

 Once the shrimp and leeks are cooked through, it all gets roughly blended.
 Ina recommends that you use a food processor.
 I sometimes prefer to use my immersion blender.
 Either method will work.
 Just be careful not to overprocess.
-The end product should be roughly processed so that your bisque will have some added texture.
+The end product should be roughly processed so that your bisque has some added texture.

 In the same pot or dutch oven, the creamy base is created with butter, flour & half-and-half.
 This is where you can customize a bit.
 If you are gluten-free, use Bob’s Red Mill Gluten Free All Purpose Baking Flour instead of traditional all-purpose flour.
 If you want to cut down on the richness, use milk instead of the half-and-half.
 Or if you choose to amp up the richness, feel free to use heavy cream.
 Make it yours.

 Once it all comes together, you’ll be amazed at the big old pot of goodness that you’ve created.
 This truly rivals any seafood bisque you would normally order at your favorite restaurant.
-Have plenty of crusty bread handy and top off each bowl with some chopped fresh herbs, a fresh grind of black pepper and a perfectly grilled shrimp.
+Have plenty of crusty bread handy and top off each bowl with some chopped fresh herbs, a fresh grind of black pepper and one perfectly grilled shrimp.

 Ina garten's shrimp bisque